The Bristol Anarchist Bookfair Collective

 Events between Bookfairs…

 After the relative success of the 2008 Bookfair, we were inspired to organise occassional events before the next Bookfair.
-These have occurred on average about once a month, on a fairly small scale.
+These have occurred on a fairly small scale.
 They have consisted of either discussions/debates on topics of interest & relevance to anarchists – such as ‘what is class’; or about events of historical interest – such as ‘Can’t pay, Won’t Pay’ about the poll tax; or about current struggles – such as ‘Occupation, Occupation, Occupation’, and the anarchist resistance involved in ‘No 2010 Olympics’.
 Plus there is the odd benefit gig!

 - holding benefit gigs and events.
 There are benefit gigs lined up before the Bookfair, and usually 1 or more social events on the night of the Bookfair (any takers for organising one?).